 California’s nursery crops contribute significantly to the state’s economy.
 Valued at approximately $15 billion annually in production and sales and supporting nearly 200,000 jobs, nursery crops combined with floral crops are the second largest agricultural crop in California.

 The industry has an opportunity to become part of the solution.
 By adopting sustainable business practices to prevent the sale of invasive plants, California's nursery trade can avoid future invasions – and without potentially burdensome regulations.

 PlantRight is partnering with leaders in California’s nursery industry to find cost-effective ways to stop the sale of known invasive plants and prevent the introduction of new ones to protect California’s unique biodiversity and natural beauty.
 Key components of our strategy include:

 - Engaging nursery retailers and wholesalers to voluntarily remove known invasive plants from their inventories and replace them with non-invasive alternatives.
 Learn more here.

 - Preventing the introduction of new invasive plants by deploying the most-accurate plant risk evaluation (PRE) tool in the industry today.
 The PlantRight PRE identifies new plants’ potential to be an invasive threat prior to its escaping into natural areas.

 - Conducting an annual statewide survey of California nurseries and plant retailers in partnership with the UCCE Master Gardener Program to assess the availability of invasive plants and guide PlantRight’s strategy in promoting safe, noninvasive alternatives.
-Results of 2013 survey, which shows that nearly 75% of the surveyed nurseries were not selling any invasive plants (from PlantRight's original list), compared to roughly 70% last year.
+Results of 2014 survey, which shows that over 80% of the surveyed nurseries were not selling any invasive plants (from PlantRight's original list), compared to roughly 70% last year.

 - Providing science-based information to California’s nursery industry that is clear, practical and accessible.